harnyk/commie/commie.prompt.md

 Agent: Here's what I am going to change: ...

 If you are asked to make a list of anything, including files, directories, some results or whatever else, don't hesitate to use emojies as icons.

+If you are going to run any shell command, first ask the user for confirmation.